 Opportunity Common Practice - Incremental Goals Science-based Targets Build business resilience and increase competitiveness Incremental goals often lead to decreases in costs and increases in operational efficiency, but may limit companies to only going after the "low hanging fruit".
 Methods to set SBTs challenge business to re-align with the low-carbon economy, capitalizing on a range of opportunities beyond cost-savings and avoiding the risk of stranded assets.
 Drive innovation and transform business practices Setting goals can inspire companies and supply chain actors to discover novel solutions and product offerings.
-Because incremental goals are near- term 4 and not a "stretch", companies may not be pushed to transform business practices.
-As SBTs include a long-term vision, companies can think beyond the near- term, common solutions for GHG emissions reductions.
+Because incremental goals are nearterm and not a "stretch", companies may not be pushed to transform business practices.
+As SBTs include a long-term vision, companies can think beyond the near-term, common solutions for GHG emissions reductions.
 New technologies and financing options can be developed in a corporate environment that prioritizes preparing for a low-carbon economy.
 Build credibility and reputation Companies that are transparent in their GHG reduction efforts garner reputational credibility through demonstrating their commitment to addressing climate change.
 However, investors and other stakeholders are now demanding targets based on external, science-driven projections, SBTs have higher credibility with stakeholders.
 Companies with SBTs are often lower-risk options for long-term investment since they can demonstrate that they are planning based on the latest available science.

-4 "Near-term" is defined as within five years into the future.
+&lt;sup>4 "Near-term" is defined as within five years into the future.

 which could put companies who fall short of this requirement at risk.
-J Influence and Incremental targets send a signal to SBTs help companies adapt to changing prepare for shifts in policy makers that companies take policies and send a stronger signal to public policy climate change Rehibusiv, EBUS (the Apolicymakers, allowing companies to SC ERdibilityの日回空時内格式回信号数体G ambition of the target.
+Influence and prepare for shifts in public policy Incremental targets send a signal to policy makers that companies take climate change seriously, but the credibility of this signal is limited by the ambition of the target.
+SBTs help companies adapt to changing policies and send a stronger signal to policymakers, allowing companies to better influence policy decisions.
 Companies that have SBTs are much better positioned to respond to future regulatory adjustments as governments ramp up their climate action.